Are you struggling to create Instagram reports for your clients?

 Engagement rate by followers

-The engagement rate by followers measures the number of people who have engaged with your postings.
+The engagement rate by followers measures the number of people who have engaged with your posts.

 Average engagement rate per post by followers is calculated as percentage of the sum the number of likes and comments that your post has received, divided by number of posts for a specific time range, all divided by number of followers.